-What should I do if I am being sexually assaulted?
+What should I do if I’m being sexually harassed or sexually assaulted?

 First, tell the harasser to stop if you feel it is possible to do so.
 If not, that’s totally understandable.
 We have been in both situations – where we were able to confront the harasser and also when we were not able to confront the harasser – so we truly understand.